Overv/VulkanTutorial/03_Drawing_a_triangle/03_Drawing/01_Command_buffers.md

     commandBuffers.resize(swapChainFramebuffers.size());
 }
 ```

-Cleaning up command buffers involves a slightly different function than other
-objects.
-The `vkFreeCommandBuffers` function takes the command pool and an array
-of command buffers as parameters.

 Command buffers are allocated with the `vkAllocateCommandBuffers` function,
 which takes a `VkCommandBufferAllocateInfo` struct as parameter that specifies